CiscoDevNet/secure-firewall/Demo/devwks-2983/readme.md

 ```
 Take note of the ip address, that is the ip address you need to use to connect to your FMC.
 It will take a while for the FMC to finish booting as there is a lot of initialization that needs to be done.
 By the end of the lab you should be able to connect to it.
+You can find the credentials of your FMC in the FMC_access.txt file.

 ## Task03: Create an access-policy and register the pre-created FTDv into the provided FMC instance.